En / Ru

 How much does it cost to get to Kamchatka?

 Due to its remote location, a trip from the country’s capital, Moscow (let’s take that as the starting point), will be expensive.
 Let's start with the ticket prices.
-Thrifty tourists can buy tickets far in advance - in February or in March.
-A good price for an economy class ticket is 22,000-24,000 rubles.
-During the peak season, July and August, the national airline sells tickets for 100,000, or even more, for a direct flight in economy class.
+Thrifty tourists can buy tickets far in advance — in February or March.
+A good price for an economy-class ticket is 22,000-24,000 rubles one way.
+During the peak season, July and August, the national airline sells tickets for 100,000, or even more, for a direct flight in economy-class.
 I flew with a stopover in Novosibirsk and paid about 40 thousand rubles.
 Where to stay is up to you.
 You can spend your vacation in a tent or you can rent a great house on the ocean.
-Prices for a comfortable hotel in the peak season start from 5000 rubles per night.
-The most expensive excursions in Kamchatka are to the Valley of Geysers and Lake Kuril.
-Each costs at least 42 thousand rubles per person.
-The high price is easily explained - it is a helicopter tour.
+Prices for a comfortable hotel in peak season start from 10 000 rubles per night.
+The most expensive excursions in Kamchatka are to the Valley of Geysers and Lake Kuril about 105,000–120,000 rubles per person.
+The high price is easily explained — it is a helicopter tour.

 Here are a few more examples of prices in the area:

-The perfect itinerary to Kamchatka looks like this:
+The perfect itinerary for Kamchatka looks like this:

-Day 1: Arrive in Petroavlovsk-Kamchatky, Rest.
-It's a 10 hours flight, the time difference with Moscow is 9 hours.
+Day 1: Arrive in Petropavlovsk-Kamchatky, rest.
+It's a 10-hours flight, the time difference with Moscow is 9 hours.
 It's a lot.
-Acclimation will happen only on the third day.
+Acclimatisation will happen only on the third day.

-Day 2: Walk around the city, Halaktyr beach.
+Day 2: Walk around the city, Khalaktyrsky Beach.
 Relax in the hot springs.

 Day 3: Boat trip to the Russian Bay.